cengizhunter/stroma_challange/README.md

 - Batch sized increased to 16
 - Confidence threshold increased to 0.65 to eliminate false detections
-- overall accuracy was visually %100 on test video
+- trained yolov5 and yolov8 models and achieved best overall accuracy was visually %100 on test video with yolov5

 ### Added Features
 - Track labels contains class names and track trace line removed